trzy/Supermodel/Docs/README.txt

 File Structure and Syntax
 -------------------------

-The configuration file is a list of settings grouped under sections.
-All names and settings in the file are case sensitive.
-Settings take the form:
+The configuration file is a list of settings grouped by sections.
+All setting names and their arguments are case sensitive.
+They take the form:

     Name = Argument

-Names are case sensitive.
 Only one setting per line is allowed.
 Only two types of arguments are allowed: integers and strings.
 The choice of which to use is determined by the setting.
 Integers are unsigned and begin at 0.
 Strings can contain any characters and are enclosed by double quotes.
 Examples:

     IntegerSetting1 = 0
     IntegerSetting2 = 65536